warber0x/Libnfc_custom_function/README.md

 ```

-4 - Now go to the pn53x.c in the same folder as the pn53x.h and add the definition of the function:
+4 - Now go to the pn53x.c in the same folder as the pn53x.h and add function definition:

 ```C